fsziegler/Configurations/EclipseSettings.md

       - Capitalization -> CamelCase
       - Prefix -> k
     - Class Field:Prefix -> m_
+- C/C++:Editor:Folding: Enable folding of control flow statements (if/else, do/while, for, switch) -> checked
 - Team:Git:Default repository folder: *path to repo*

 If running Kubuntu, the error tooltips in the editor may appear black on black.
 To fix this,
 - Run System Settings